yeahjack/hkust-gz-vpn-docker/README.md

 ```sh
 ssh -o ProxyCommand='nc -x 127.0.0.1:11080 %h %p' username@IP
 ```

+For website services, you could refer to [Proxy SwitchyOmega](https://chromewebstore.google.com/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif) extension and add a new profile with `SOCKS5` proxy type with `http://127.0.0.1:11080`.

 # Credit
 Thank you for repo [ocproxy-oci](https://github.com/thezzisu/ocproxy-oci), I could not make it without it.